Bosnian uprising (1831–1833)

 The Bosnian uprising was a revolt of Bosnian Ayans against the Ottoman Sultan Mahmud II.
 The casus belli were reforms implemented by the Sultan to abolish the ayan system.

 Despite winning several notable victories, the rebels were eventually defeated in a battle near Sarajevo in 1832.
 Internal discord contributed to the failure of the rebellion, because Gradaščević was not supported by much of the Herzegovinian ayans.

 As a result, Ali Pasha Rizvanbegović was named Pasha of the Herzegovina Eyalet which was seceded in 1833.
 The Sultan implemented the new pasha's representative system, abolishing the old ayan system.
-The new pasha's representatives were mostly old ayans, but in 1850 Omer Pasha completely eliminated old Ayan families.
+The new pasha's representatives were mostly old ayans, but in 1850 Omer Pasha eliminated the old Ayan families.